SEA Games Athletics Events Philippines never won a gold in (Updated 2017)

 Female Athletics Events we never won a Gold medal in at SEA Games (Updated 2019)

-While we have a proud history in the women s sprints, there are several events in women also we have never won at SEA Games level.
-We can proudly, however, say Filipino Women have been more successful in track events than their male counterparts.
+While we have a proud history in the women s sprints, there are several events in women we have never won at the SEA Games level.
+However, we can proudly say Filipino Women have been more successful in track events than their male counterparts.

 Filipino women have won every track event from the 100m to Marathon, Hurdles.

-Perhaps we have never had since sea games began an emphasis on relays and relied more on individual speed in the women’s events whereas countries such as Thailand put far more emphasis on passing the baton and were able to emerge victorious with a team which had less overall speed.
+Perhaps we have never had since sea games began emphasizing relays and relied more on individual speed in the women’s events.
+In contrast, countries such as Thailand emphasized passing the baton and were able to emerge victorious with a team that had less overall speed.

-It’s ironic nowadays we have more field eventers at SEA Games level, and only one female athlete in a track event in 2013.
+It’s ironic nowadays; we have more field eventers at the SEA Games level and only one female athlete in a track event in 2013.

 **Updated 2017 there is still the urgency to increase the numbers of women in the Track and Field Program.

-Riezel Buenaventura the current top women’s vaulter in the Philippines is likely to emulate Sampson silver medal feat at SEA Games as she is ranked a convincing second.
+Riezel Buenaventura, the current top women’s vaulter in the Philippines, is likely to emulate Sampson’s silver medal feat at SEA Games as she is ranked a convincing second.

-While we have an almost 30-year streak in the Women’s Long Jump we have never won the Women’s Triple Jump and it is not likely to happen in the near future as the best Triple Jumpers are nearly 2 meters ahead of our best.
+While we have an almost 30-year streak in the Women’s Long Jump, we have never won the Women’s Triple Jump, and it is not likely to happen shortly as the best Triple Jumpers are nearly 2 meters ahead of our best.

-Likewise in the Women’s Shotput and Discus we never have won at SEA Games level.
+Likewise, in the Women’s Shotput and Discus, we never have won at the SEA Games level.